cal-itp/data-infra/docs/publishing/sections/4_notebooks_styling.md

 [publishing framework](https://github.com/cal-itp/data-analyses/tree/main/portfolio)
 present in the data-analyses repo is your friend.
 You can find the Cal-ITP Analytics Portfolio at [analysis.calitp.org](https://analysis.calitp.org).

-We want all the content on our portfolio to be consistent.
+We want all the content in our portfolio to be consistent.
 Below are guidelines for you to follow when creating the Jupyter Notebooks.

 ## Narrative